-- 1. The development of the up to 150MW Koraqua I Solar Energy Facility (SEF) and associated infrastructure, Northern Cape Province, is approved and must be implemented as per the geographic coordinates cited in the table above. - 2.
+- 1. The development of up to 150MW Koraqua IV Solar Energy Facility (SEF) and associated infrastructure within the Tsantsabane Local Municipality in the Northern Cape Province is hereby approved as per the geographic coordinates cited in the tables above. - 2.
 Authorisation of the activity is subject to the conditions contained in this Environmental Authorisation, which form part of the Environmental Authorisation and are binding on the holder of the authorisation. - 3.
 The holder of the authorisation is responsible for ensuring compliance with the conditions contained in this Environmental Authorisation.
-This includes any person acting on the holder's behalf, including but not limited to, an agent, servant, contractor, sub-contractor, employee, consultant or person rendering a service to the holder of the authorisation. - 4.
+This includes any person acting on the holder's behalf, including but not limited to, an agent, servant, contractor, sub-contractor, employee, consultant, or person rendering a service to the holder of the authorisation. - 4.
 The activities authorised must only be carried out at the property as described above. - 5.
-Any changes to, or deviations from, the project description set out in this Environmental Authorisation must be approved, in writing, by the Department before such changes or deviations may be effected.
+Any changes to, or deviations from, the project description set out in this Environmental Authorisation must be approved, in writing, by the Department before such changes or deviations may be affected.
 In assessing whether to grant such approval or not, the Department may request such information as it deems necessary to evaluate the significance and impacts of such changes or deviations and it may be necessary for the holder of the authorisation to apply for further Environmental Authorisation in terms of the regulations. - 6.
-The holder of an Environmental Authorisation must apply for an amendment of the Environmental Authorisation with the Competent Authority for any alienation, transfer or change of ownership rights in the property on which the activity is to take place. - This activity must commence within a period of ten (10) years from the date of issue of this Environmental Authorisation.
-If commencement of the activity does not occur within that period, the authorisation lapses and a new application for Environmental Authorisation must be made in order for the activity to be undertaken. - 8.
+The holder of an Environmental Authorisation must apply for an amendment of the Environmental Authorisation with the Competent Authority for any alienation, transfer or change of ownership rights in the property on which the activity is to take place.

+- 7. This activity must commence within a period of ten (10) years from the date of issue of this Environmental Authorisation.
+If the commencement of the activity does not occur within that period, the authorisation lapses and a new application for Environmental Authorisation must be made in order for the activity to be undertaken. - 8.
 Construction must be completed within five (05) years of the commencement of the activity on site.
 The continuation of any such activities after the above-mentioned period has lapsed may trigger one or more listed and/or specified activities, including activity 32 of Listing Notice 1.
-Such continuation without the required environmental authorisation will constitute an offence or offences in terms of section 49A(1)(a) read with section 24F(1)(a) of National Environmental Management Act (NEMA).
+Such continuation without the required environmental authorisation will constitute an offence or offences in terms of section 49A(1)(a) read with section 24F(1)(a) of National Environmental Management Act (NEMA). - 9.
+Commencement with one activity listed in terms of this Environmental Authorisation constitutes commencement of all authorised activities.